The United States Air Force

 Steven McKee can be contacted via e-mail at email@example.com.

-1969.
-This view shows what remains of the
+June 3, 1969.
+This view shows what remains of the airplane,

-airplane, as it sits on a stack of wood, with a B-1 maintenance
+as it sits on a stack of wood, with a B-1 maintenance stand near

-stand near the rear entrance door.
-I believe this airplane was
+the rear entrance door.
+I believe this airplane was used only as

-used only as a source of spare parts after the landing accident.
+a source of spare parts after the landing accident.
+Color, about

-report for the Otis AFB EC-121R crash.
-Both these articles
+accident report for the Otis AFB EC-121R crash.
+Both these